 Conducting inspections can help you find property damages early and get them fixed, as well as ensure your unit remains compliant with building, health, and safety codes.
 You can also monitor the unit’s condition and make it attractive to renters who may want to continue their tenancy.

-Check every detail from the entry doors and windows to the vital home systems, such as cooling and heating, plumbing and electrical, and even lighting fixtures.
+Check every detail from the entry doors and windows to the vital home systems, such as cooling and heating, plumbing and electrical, and even lighting fixtures to address maintenance issues.
 Include leak inspections, gutter maintenance, and outdoor landscaping as well.

 You can conduct move-in inspections, seasonal inspections, drive-by inspections, and move-out inspections.
 Check Arizona laws concerning the proper notice period before a property inspection, and show respect to your renters by giving them time to rearrange their schedules if they choose to be present during the inspection.